Symmetric doubly periodic gravity-capillary waves with small vorticity: Introduction

 is $(\mp)$-symmetric if $\bm{u}$ is $(\pm)$-symmetric.
 Moreover, if $\varphi$ is $(-)$-symmetric, then $\nabla \varphi$ is $(+)$-symmetric.

-In contrast to most other studies of three-dimensional water waves (see e.g.~\cites{CraigNicholls00, GrovesMielke01, Groves07, IoossPlotnikov09, IoossPlotnikov11, ReederShinbrot81, Sun93}), we do \emph{not} assume that the velocity field is irrotational.
+In contrast to most other studies of three-dimensional steady water waves (see e.g.~\cites{Craig00Travelling,Groves01Spatial,Groves07Three, Iooss09Small,Iooss11Asymmetrical, Reeder81Three, Sun93Three}), we do \emph{not} assume that the velocity field is irrotational.
 In fact, we explicitly seek to construct solutions with nonzero vorticity.
 This means, in particular, that $\bm{u}$ is not the gradient of a velocity potential.
-While the two-dimensional water wave problem with vorticity has received considerable attention in recent years (see e.g.~\cites{Constantin11b, ConstantinStraussVarvaruca16, Strauss10, Varvaruca16} and references therein), the literature on the corresponding three-dimensional problem is very scarce.
-Recently, Lokharu, Seth \& Wahl\'en \cite{LokharuSethWahlen20} proved the existence of small-amplitude doubly periodic solutions under the assumption that $\bm{u}$ is \emph{Beltrami}; or, more specifically, that $\bm{\omega}=\alpha \bm{u}$ for some constant $\alpha$.
-Apart from this, there is a non-existence result in the case of constant $\bm{\omega}$ \cite{Wahlen14}, and some existence results for explicit Gerstner-type solutions for edge waves along a sloping beach and equatorially trapped waves \cites{Constantin01a, Constantin12, Henry18}.
+While the two-dimensional water wave problem with vorticity has received considerable attention in recent years (see e.g.~\cites{Constantin11Nonlinear,Constantin16Global, Strauss10Steady, Varvaruca16Recent, Haziot22Traveling} and references therein), the literature on the corresponding three-dimensional problem is very scarce.
+Recently, \textcite{Lokharu20Existence} proved the existence of small-amplitude doubly periodic solutions under the assumption that $\bm{u}$ is \emph{Beltrami}; or, more specifically, that $\bm{\omega}=\alpha \bm{u}$ for some constant $\alpha$.
+An alternative existence proof with a discussion of pure gravity waves can be found in~\cite{Groves23Analytical}, and an extension to internal waves in~\cite{Seth23Internal}.
+Apart from this, there is a non-existence result for steady three-dimensional waves in the case of constant $\bm{\omega}$~\cite{Wahlen14Non} (see also~\cite{Constantin11Two, Martin22Three, Chen23Rigidity} and references therein for related results), and some existence results for explicit Gerstner-type solutions in the setting of edge waves or geophysical fluid dynamics; see e.g.~\cites{Constantin01Edge, Constantin12Exact, Henry18Three} and references therein.
 In this work, we adopt a new approach.